A unique educational experience awaits school groups visiting the Alf Engen Ski Museum at the Utah Olympic Park.

 - Economy: The growth of Park City from mining town to ski town

-Please note: Because of the popularity of our field-trip program and its focus on fourth-grade curriculum, reservation priority is given to fourth grade classes, though 5th grade classes are welcome as well.
+Please note: Because of the popularity of our field-trip program and its focus on fourth-grade curriculum, reservation priority is given to fourth grade classes.
 The Alf Engen Ski Museum will fund transportation costs for ONE bus per school.
-We host one field trip per week on either Wednesday or Friday mornings.
+We host one field trip per week on either Wednesday OR Friday mornings.
 Please check the calendar for available dates.

 - Field Trip Availability